fox-dr/hbfa-sales-ui/README.md

 These updates keep all other form behavior intact while improving readability for both the browser view and generated PDFs.

+## Reports CSV Safeguards

+The status/COE report download now mirrors the on-screen table when the API returns an unexpected empty CSV.
+If you run a report and fetch the CSV with the same filters, the UI will:

+1. Request the CSV from the Netlify function with the active filters.
+2. Detect header-only responses.
+3. Fall back to the locally rendered dataset so the downloaded file matches what was shown (e.g., the expected three rows).

+The "Last 30 days CSV" shortcut also injects explicit `from`/`to` dates to avoid stale filter states when exporting.

 ## Development Notes

 - Install dependencies with `npm install`, then run `npm run dev` for local development.